scalameta/scalafmt/docs/configuration.md

 ### `newlines.beforeOpenParenXxxSite`

-If true, a parameter group which doesn't fit on the same line will be formatted separately, with a newline just before the opening parenthesis.
+This parameter, if enabled, causes a parameter group which doesn't fit on the same line to be formatted separately, with a newline just before the opening parenthesis.

+> Since v3.0.0.

+Use `null` (default) to disable it.
+Otherwise, takes the same values as [newlines.source](#newlinessource) (or explicit `source` to mirror the current value of `newlines.source`).

-Specific formatting depends on the value of `newlines.source` (for `keep`, will preserve a newline; for `unfold`, will format every parameter group separately unless all fit on a single line, etc.).
+Specific formatting depends on the value: for `keep`, will preserve a newline;
+for `unfold`, will format every parameter group separately unless all fit on a single line; `fold` will use a more compact formatting.

 - `beforeOpenParenDefnSite` applies to definitions (methods, ctors, macros, etc.)
 - `beforeOpenParenCallSite` applies to invocations (method calls) and is only